 Chair and Chief Executive Officer Office of the Chair and Executive Officer

-The Chair and Chief Executive Officer is responsible for representing the ASC, addressing emerging issues in securities regulation and leading the ASC to achieve its organizational objectives.
+The Chair and Chief Executive Officer is responsible for representing the ASC, addressing emerging issues in securities regulation and leading the ASC in strategic planning and achieving its organizational objectives.
 The Chair has direct oversight responsibilities for the Communications & Investor Education Division and the offices of the Executive Director and the General Counsel.
 The Chair is appointed by the Lieutenant Governor in Council and reports to the Members and to the Minister of Finance.

 Executive Director Office of the Executive Director

 The Executive Director reports to the Chair and Chief Executive Officer and is the ASC’s Chief Administrative Officer, and as such is responsible for ensuring that all business divisions of the ASC operate effectively and efficiently.
 The Executive Director is directly responsible for overseeing the divisions of Corporate Finance, Corporate Resources, Enforcement, Market Regulation, and the Office of the Chief Accountant and Financial Services.
 The Executive Director also participates in meetings of the ASC’s Human Resources and Audit committees and chairs the Senior Management and Strategic Planning committees.
-Pursuant to the Securities Act (Alberta), the Executive Director acts in an appellate function from decisions made by Market Regulation and Enforcement staff.
+Pursuant to the Securities Act (Alberta), the Executive Director conducts hearings into certain decisions made by Market Regulation and Enforcement staff.

 Cynthia J. Campbell